Work exchange opportunites

 Work Exchange roles

-We have two different roles available at Cohort.
+We have several different roles available at Cohort.

 Please note:

-Our minimum requirement is that you commit to stay for at least 3 months.
+Please see the minimum requirement that you must commit to stay for each role.

-Cohort is committed to safeguarding and ensuring the welfare of children and young people and expect all those who work with to share this commitment.
+Cohort is committed to safeguarding and ensuring the welfare of all visiting students, children and young people and expect all those who work with us to share this commitment.
 The suitability of all prospective work exchange staff will be assessed during our recruitment process in line with this commitment.

-Start time: 9/10pm 2 nights/week and 10am 2 x housekeeping (morning) shifts a week
+Start time: 9pm 2 nights/week and 10am 2 x housekeeping (morning) shifts a week (set rota)

 Have both!
-We require someone who can do two on-call (sleeping) shifts a week in addition to two morning housekeeping shifts.
+We require someone who can support our night warden and do two relief on-call (sleeping) shifts a week in addition to two morning housekeeping shifts.

 We require a confident, friendly, professional staff member who is over the age of 21 years with good communication skills who is happy to be on-call and respond to the odd guest contact overnight.